Feralthedogg/Novum/README.md

 ### Overview

 - **Explicit Side Effect Separation:**
-  Side effects like logging, network I/O, or file operations are encapsulated via the `EffectFunc` type, separating pure functions from impure ones.
+  Side effects such as logging, network I/O, or file operations are encapsulated via the `EffectFunc` type, keeping pure functions free of side effects.
 - **Optimized Execution:**
   The side effect functions are simple and can be efficiently executed and inlined by the compiler.

 ### API

 - **`EffectFunc` Type:**
-  A function type that represents a side effect.
+  A function type representing a side effect.
 - **`NewLogEffect` Function:**
   Returns an `EffectFunc` that logs a given message.
 - `Perform(e EffectFunc) error`